 Capital campaign volunteers need education about the organization and the campaign goals, of course, but don’t expect a volunteer to be able to answer detailed questions about your programs, client outcomes, and other aspects of your work.

 Whenever possible, send an informed staff member along on prospect visits.
 Don’t just send the Development Director.
 It’s more effective to send someone who really knows the day-to-day workings of your organization.
-For high-end prospects, there no one better to send than the CEO or Executive Director.
+For high-end prospects, there is no one better to send than the CEO or Executive Director.

 Strategize with your volunteers about each prospect.
 Make a plan of action.

-When it’s time for a volunteer to contact a prospect, write the email or letter for them, or give them talking points for a call.
+When it’s time for a volunteer to contact a prospect, write an email or letter for them, or give them talking points for a call.
 Of course, they’ll want to make some edits, but make it all as easy as possible.
 Make sure they have the phone number, email, or physical address.

 Before each prospect meeting, write a detailed agenda including where and when to meet, who is coming, who is starting the conversation, and what key messages you would like each participant to convey.
 Coach your volunteers to listen closely to what the prospect is interested in so you can send the best person on the next visit or schedule a site visit to see the work in action.

 After each prospect meeting, touch base with your volunteer promptly, when the meeting is still top of mind.
-Remember they lead busy lives and remembering details of every discussion is undoubtedly more important to you than it is to them.
+Remember they lead busy lives and remembering the details of every discussion is undoubtedly more important to you than it is to them.
 Ask your volunteers what adjustments, if any, need to be made to the strategy.
 Plan your next steps.

 When it’s time to make the ask, decide with the volunteer the approach that is most comfortable for them.
 Sometimes a written proposal with several options makes it easier to discuss.
 Sometimes the volunteer won’t want to be directly involved, and you’ll have to make the ask yourself.
-Some volunteers would like a staff person with them, others prefer to ask one-to-one.
+Some volunteers would like a staff person with them, while others prefer to ask one-to-one.
 Make sure you follow their lead, but if you feel strongly about the best approach in the circumstance, don’t be afraid to say so.

 Your volunteers can probably identify some prospects for you, but don’t expect to rely entirely on their contact lists.
 Your best prospects come from your organization’s donors.
 The best use of your volunteers is to work with your existing lists.